python-screen-builder/python-screen-builder/README.md

 if __name__ == '__main__':
     TestApp().run()
 ```
+First of all, you import from gui.
+That contains the code for all of the controls (widgets).
+Next you subclass from the WidgetScreen class.

 <!--
 **python-screen-builder/python-screen-builder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.